cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Lasse: "You won't get away with this system long, Fortunato.
 There are so many RFID scanners at the conference, it's noticeable when suddenly there are a few thousand more chips."

-Fortunato: "My chips do not work with the normal frequency.
+Fortunato: "My chips do not work with the standard frequency.
 There's a whole factory in China that only makes my chips.
 Hello boys, wake up.
 Today you have to do something if you want to be successful.
-The world isn't nice.
+The world isn't friendly.
 There's a war out there.
 I didn't make it.
 But if you know this world, if you know what everything works and what doesn't, then you can still furnish it quite nicely today.